Neelagiriseya: History

 Neelagiriseya is believed to be built by either King Kavan Tissa (205–161 BC) or King Bhathikabaya (20-9 BC) and has been called as Uttara Seevali Pabbata Viharaya in ancient times.
-According to an inscription belongs to the 1st century, found during the archaeological excavations done in 2011, describes about a grant to the temple by the Maharaajinee Chula Sivalee Queen, a daughter of the King Bhatikabaya.
+According to an inscription belongs to the 1st century, found during the archaeological excavations done in 2011, describes about a grant to the temple by the Maharaajinee Chula Sivalee Queen, wife of the King Bhatikabaya.
 In historical resources Bhatikabaya is described as a viceroy, who reigned in Ruhuna when King Kutakanna Tissa (42-20 BC) was ruling the country.
 Another inscription recovered from the site in 2011 excavation, also reveals about donations made by king Jettatissa I (263–273) or by the King Jettatissa II (328-337 CE).

 The first reference about the Nilgiriseya in modern history could be found in the early decades of the 20th century.
 A.M.
 Horcart, who had visited this place in 1928, has published some details about the Stupa after 2 years later of his journey.